How Parents Can Tell the Difference Between Cold and Coronavirus Symptoms

-Because it's so hard to escape news about the new coronavirus, many parents might think the illness is already at their child's bedroom door.
-Thankfully, preliminary studies have shown that babies and children are not getting seriously sick from COVID-19.
-In fact, there have been zero pediatric deaths connected with the virus to date.
+Because it’s so hard to escape news about the novel coronavirus, many parents might think the illness is already at their child’s bedroom door.
+Thankfully, preliminary and ongoing studies have shown that babies and children are not getting seriously sick from COVID-19.
+To date, there have been fewer than 100 U.S. pediatric deaths connected with the virus.
+Although that is arguably 100 deaths too many, with more than 216,000 nationwide deaths, such an outcome is incredibly rare.

 Still, having a sick kid at home can make an otherwise unfazed parent anxious about what to do.